 - Grounds: Home inspectors check for current and future water issues, such as faulty grading or downspouts.
 They inspect and evaluate pathways, retaining walls, sheds, and railings.

 - Structure: Inspectors check to see if the house foundation is solid—appearing straight and with no significant cracks.
-Home inspectors also check for straight walls that aren’t bowed or sagging.
+Home inspectors also check walls for bowing and sagging.
 Lastly, they make sure that the windows and door frames are square.

 - Roof: Inspectors check for deteriorating shingles and roof coverings.
 They make sure that there aren’t any ceiling drips, loose gutters, or chimney defects.
 Then they ensure that the flashing around the base of the chimney is watertight, and that the mortar and bricks are in good condition.
 They will also check to see if there are any branches or bushes touching the house or hanging over the roof.

 - Exterior: The home inspector will look for siding cracks, rot, or decay; cracking or flaking masonry; cracks in stucco; dents or bowing in vinyl; blistering or flaking paint; and adequate clearing between siding and earth (which should be at least six inches to avoid moisture damage).

 - Windows, Doors, and Trim: The inspector will check that wood frames and trim pieces are secure (with no cracks, rot, or decay) and that frame joints are caulked.

 - Interior Rooms: Inspectors are mostly concerned about leaning walls, stained ceilings, and insufficient insulation and heating vents.
 They ensure that paint, wall coverings, and paneling are also all in good condition.

 - Kitchen: Inspectors make sure that exhaust fans vent outside and that electrical outlets have ground fault circuit interrupter protection.
 They also check for leaks and make sure that cabinets are working properly.